nqwebasaurus/PrehistoricNatureFossils.1.12.2/README.txt

 Adding fossils:

-1) Create a skeleton or slab class by copying and pasting in blocks -> skeleton or blocks -> slabs
+1) Create a skeleton or slab class by copying and pasting in blocks -> skeleton or blocks -> slabs If the fossil is NOT supposed to be able to dissolve into a DNA phial for a specific porganism, then remove this Override method in full from the class:

+    @Nullable
+    @Override
+    public String getDNACompat()  etc.

 2) Rename the mob name in that file, with both lower case and upper case starting letters